Strongsville Community Band

 About the Directors

-Ken MehalkoKen Mehalko has been bringing music to Strongsville for over 50 years.
-From 1961-1990, he served as the Director of Instrumental Music at Strongsville High School.
-The ensembles he directed...marching band, concert band, orchestra and jazz ensemble received statewide and national recognition for their musical excellence at state contests, music conventions and parades such as the Orange Bowl Parade and the Tournament of Roses Parade.
+Ken MehalkoKen Mehalko has been involved in bringing music to Strongsville as high school band and orchestra director where the ensembles he directed: the marching band, concert band, orchestra and jazz ensemble received statewide and national recognition for their musical excellence at state contests, music conventions, performances at Cleveland Browns and Buffalo Bills football games and parades such as the Orange Bowl Parade and the Tournament of Roses Parade.
+He founded the Strongsville Community Band in 1990 which he still directs and co-directs the Strongsville City Jazz Swing Band.
+Ken graduated from Baldwin Wallace University in 1961 with a degree in Music Education and holds a Master of Arts degree from Case Western Reserve University.

 Brian D. Maskow has been named Assistant Director of the Strongsville Community Band.
 A Parma resident, he is the retired Director of Bands at Lakewood High School where he taught for over 30 years.
 Brian has guest conducted several school honor and festival bands.
 He is now a part time Educational Sales Representative for Rettig Music.
 A graduate of Bowling Green State University and Northwestern University, Brian has performed on clarinet and saxophone with the Dan Zola Big Band and the Strongsville City Jazz Swing Band.